Eco-FriendlyHousing

 Training

 You do not have to be a rocket scientist to build with kenafcrete.
 Easy to learn on the job training, manufacturing prefabricated walls or kenafcrete blocks.
 Installing the prefabricated walls and bricks.
-This can be seen by watching the following 3 short videos.

 Materials